srid/nixos-config/README.md

   sudo nixos-rebuild boot
   ```
 - To autoformat the project tree using nixpkgs-fmt, run `nix fmt`.
-- To build all flake outputs (locally or in CI), run `nix --accept-flake-config run github:srid/nixci build`
+- To build all flake outputs (locally or in CI), run `nix --accept-flake-config run github:juspay/omnix ci build`
 - For secrets management, I use [ragenix](https://github.com/yaxitech/ragenix).

 ## Discussion